koleaby4/dom-designs/README.md

 ## Customers' needs

 Company's website should allow potential customers, who are considering to involve interior designers into their projects, to:
-   1. find the company's website online
+   1. Find the company's website online
-   2. find out about range of services offered by Dom Designs and compare them with competitors
+   2. Find out about range of services offered by Dom Designs and compare them with competitors
-   3. see photos of completed projects
+   3. See photos of completed projects
-   4. read feedback from existing customers
+   4. Read feedback from existing customers
-   5. find contact details and enquire about engaging Dom Designs into project work
+   5. Find contact details and enquire about engaging Dom Designs into project work